sandialabs/pyGSTi/doc/repotools/hooks.md

 `pre-commit` reindents pygsti.
 DOES add changes to the commit but will abort if there are unchanged files (So that they aren't accidentally added!).

+`pre-push` lints for errors in pygsti and fails if any are found.
+This takes a bit of time, but it will prevent any syntax errors or other minor mistakes from being pushed to the repository

 ##### master

 `pre-commit`   -  requires pylint score to be higher than that in `pyGSTi/test/pylint_config.json` (currently `9.10`) - creates report